tsuru/tsuru-admin/docs/source/index.rst

 .. note::

-    **tsuru-admin** requires Go 1.2 or higher.
+    **tsuru-admin** requires Go 1.4.
 Make sure you have the last version of Go installed in your system.

 Using the PPA (Ubuntu only)